NYC: One of America's Culinary Capitals

 What does that mean for the employment prospects of ambitious culinary professionals?
 Exponential growth.
 You may wonder: what's fueling this growth and energy?
 To begin, travelers are sampling the world's cuisines and returning home with an insatiable curiosity.
 The demand for both locally produced and exotic ingredients continues to grow.
 Not to mention that the mass exposure of food media now places food personalities on the same level as rock stars.

 With the public’s nearly insatiable appetite for restaurant meals, food products and culinary content, there are not enough well-trained culinary professionals to meet the demand.
-We see how this plays out every day at ICE, as ICE students often choose between six or so job offers after graduation.
+We see how this plays out every day at ICE, as ICE students choose between job offers after graduation.
 Our comprehensive, rigorous programs are designed to prepare our students for the real world with the theory, techniques and hands-on experience they need to meet their culinary career goals.

 Beyond the obvious career path of restaurant cooking, there is an ever-increasing number of avenues for creative employment in catering, food writing, recipe development, publishing, private chef services, food styling, wholesale and retail baking, consulting and beverage program management.